How do Bananas Ripen?

 How to Store Ripe Bananas

 Perhaps your fruit is at the elusive perfect yellow stage.
 Keep it from bruising by keeping them on a banana hook.
 Avoid stacking or crowding.
+And use them up in these brilliant banana desserts.

 How to Slow Down the Ripening Process

 If your bananas are ripe but you’re not ready to use them, put them in a sealed plastic bag in the fridge.
 Their peels will brown but the fruit inside won’t.
 You can keep them there for an extra 4-5 days.
+If they already overly ripe, use them up in these overripe banana recipes.

 How to Freeze Bananas